History of Mt. Airy

 Contemporary Mt.
 Airy really earned its reputation for diversity through the Civil Rights movement, when a band of real estate agents and religious organizations came together to fight blockbusting and redlining to encourage integration and racial harmony.
 We recommend reading Abigail Perkiss’ book Making Good Neighbors to learn about this fascinating and important part of the neighborhood’s history, and how it informed the founding of West Mt.
 Airy Neighbors and East Mt.
 Airy Neighbors.

-After several sleepy decades, Mt.
-Airy has awoken to new growths and challenges.
+Today Mt.
+Airy is experiencing new growth and challenges.
 Mt.
 Airy CDC and its partners at WMAN, EMAN, and the Mt.
-Airy BID will help guide this development thoughtfully.
+Airy BID help thoughtfully guide this development.